 The common directory operates similarly to work and is mounted with read and write capability to worker nodes all HCC Clusters.
 This means that any files stored in common can be accessed from Crane and Swan, making this directory ideal for items that need to be accessed from multiple clusters such as reference databases and shared data files.

 Common is not designed for heavy I/O usage.
 Please continue to use your work directory for active job output to ensure the best performance of your jobs.

-Quotas for common are 30 TB per group, with larger quotas available for purchase if needed.
+Quotas for common are 30 TB per group, with larger quotas available for lease if needed.
 However, files stored here will not be backed up and are not subject to purge at this time.
 Please continue to backup your files to prevent irreparable data loss.

 Additional information on using the common directories can be found in the documentation on Using the /common File System